 Pamela Thompson is one of the brightest stars to emerge from New York City's Fashion Scene.
 Pamela came to NYC from Chicago to launch her career in Fashion Design.
 Throughout the years Pamela has worked for some of the industries most notable fashion designers.

 Pamela was Head Designer at Betsey Johnson (4 yrs), designing some of Betsey's best selling dresses and sportswear.
 After leaving Betsey Johnson, Pamela was hired as Head Designer for Heatherette (2 yrs), where she took the label from a press sensation, to a fun, wearable and saleable Collection.
 Pamela also continues her collaboration with Anna Sui since 1999, working on various graphic tee shirt designs for her Collection.
 Pamela currently works freelance as a designer for various labels, many of which are start ups looking for a seasoned designer with well rounded industry experience in all areas of small Designer business.
+Those companies include: GhoDho, Mott50, Lammily and Leo Burnett Interactive.
+Pamela's most recent collaboration was with Samung for their newest tablet.
+Her design is currently running in a 30 second spot on the Samsung billboard in Times Square in New York City.
+Pamela also has designed clothing sets for dolls including College Savings Doll, Hollywood Dolls and most recently designed the clothing sets for Lammily, the new realistic doll that is rivaling Mattel's Barbie.

 In addition to working as a ghost designer, Pamela also had a few incarnations of her own Collections, including a line of streetwear called Space Girl, Lilytank and her own signature line and shop in NYC's East Village named Pamela Thompson.